PaddlePaddle/PaddleSeg/README.md

 Welcome to PaddleSeg!
 PaddleSeg is an end-to-end image segmentation development kit developed based on [PaddlePaddle](https://www.paddlepaddle.org.cn), which covers a large number of high-quality segmentation models in different directions such as *high-performance* and *lightweight*.
 With the help of modular design, we provide two application methods: *Configuration Drive* and *API Calling*.
 So one can conveniently complete the entire image segmentation application from training to deployment through configuration calls or API calls.

-* ### PaddleSeg provides four image segmentation capabilities: semantic segmentation, interactive segmentation, panoramic segmentation and Matting.
+* ### PaddleSeg provides four image segmentation capabilities: semantic segmentation, interactive segmentation, panoptic segmentation and Matting.

 <div align="center">
 <img src="./docs/images/ability_EN.gif"  width = "2000" />